Slovaks choose between pro-Russian ex-PM Fico and pro-Western liberals

 But Fico was also a pragmatic leader in the past, which foreign diplomats and analysts say could tame his foreign policy turn.

-Voting starts at 7:00 a.m.
-(0500 GMT) and ends at 10:00 p.m.
+Polling stations opened at 7 a.m.
+(0500 GMT).
+Voting ends at 10 p.m.
 Exit polls are to be released after polls close, and results will become available within several hours.
-(Reporting by Jan Lopatka in Prague, additonal reporting by David W. Cerny in Bratislava Editing by Peter Graff) ((jan.lopatka@thomsonreuters.com; +420 234 721 614; Reuters Messaging: jan.lopatka.thomsonreuters.com@reuters.net)) Keywords: SLOVAKIA ELECTION/ (TV, PIX)
+(Reporting by Jan Lopatka in Prague and David W. Cerny in Bratislava; Additional reporting by Radovan Stoklasa in Trencianske Teplice; Editing by Peter Graff and William Mallard) ((jan.lopatka@thomsonreuters.com; +420 234 721 614; Reuters Messaging: jan.lopatka.thomsonreuters.com@reuters.net)) Keywords: SLOVAKIA ELECTION/ (UPDATE 1, TV, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.